oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

     The **Compute Available Volume** dialog box is displayed.

-7. In the **Select Start Date** box, enter the current date.
-You can use the calendar widget to help you.
+7. For the start date, click the calendar widget and select the current date.
+You select the current date because your target database is brand new.

 8. From the **Trail Locations** drop-down list, select `UNIFIED_AUDIT_TRAIL`.